ReSwift/ReSwift/Docs/Getting Started Guide.md

 }
 ```

 You can see that the `authenticationReducer` function is a free function.
-You can define it with any arbitrary signature but we recommend that it matches the `Reducer` typealias (action and current state in, new state out).
+You can define it with any arbitrary signature but we recommend that it resembles the `Reducer` typealias (action and current state in, new state out).

+**Note:** *The typealias uses unnamed parameters because Swift does not allow parameter names in this case so we say we recommend it "resembles" the signature defined in the typealias while our examples use named `action` and `state` parameters for clarity.*

 This sub-reducer first checks if the state provided is `nil`.
 If that's the case, it sets the state to the initial default state.
 Next, the reducer switches over the provided `action` and checks its type.
 Depending on the type of action, this reducer will update the state differently.
 This specific reducer is very simple: each action only triggers a single property of the state to update.
 Once the state update is complete, the reducer function returns the new state.